 Before proceeding, it is important to note that this module adopts person-first language over identity-first language that defines a person mainly with the disability.
 Person-first language, such as "a person with a visual impairment," implies the visual impairment is one of multiple dimensions that informs a person's identity and capabilities.
 In contrast, "a visually impaired person" tightly couples a person's identity with their impairment.
 Language can structure social and economic relations by essentializing persons, lowering expectations, and guiding behaviours based on stereotypes (Titchkosky 126-127).
 At the same time, it is important to acknowledge that there is no consensus around terminology.
-Some suggest that person-first language, while well-intentioned, is not problem-free or commonplace.
+Some suggest that personfirst language, while well-intentioned, is not problem-free or commonplace.
 Except for "persons of colour," people do not typically use person-first language.
 For example, we say "a male" rather than "a person who is male."
 In other words, identities often come first because they are salient and important.
-In the same way, some persons with disabilities prefer to be called Deaf, with a capital "D." The uppercase "D" signifies that deafness is not a disability.
+In the same way, some persons with disabilities prefer to be called disabled, and self-identify as a "paraplegic person."
+Some in the deaf community prefer to be called Deaf, with a capital "D." The uppercase "D" signifies that deafness is not a disability.
 Rather, it is the shared identity of a linguistic-cultural group similar to being English, French, and so on.
 From this perspective, identity-first language is a signifier that disability is an important marker of a person/group's sense of self and being (Dunn & Andrews 261).